thomaskioko/blog/content/posts/ios_previews_with_kmm.md

 Remember our adventure in [Going Modular — The Kotlin Multiplatform Way?](https://thomaskioko.me/posts/going_modular_the_kotlin_multiplatform_way/) Well, this is a continuation of that.
 (Sort of 😁).
 I say sort of because this article focuses on the Swift side of things.
 We will explores how creating UI components in a separate Swift package can significantly improve the development experience when working on the iOS App.

+If you are interested in the code, [here is the Pull Request](https://github.com/thomaskioko/tv-maniac/pull/286).
+Let's get this party started.

 ## The KMM Preview Headache 🤕

-One of the biggest headaches while working with KMM on iOS is that Previews don't load in XCode.
+One of the biggest headaches I have had while working with KMM on iOS is that Previews don't load in XCode.
 I don't know why XCode does not play nice with KMM.
 It either takes too long to load or fails.
 The only way to see what I am creating is by running the application.
 This is frustrating as it slows development time.

-### Code

-[Here is the PullRequest](https://github.com/thomaskioko/tv-maniac/pull/286) with the changes if you are interested.

 ## Enter Separate Swift Packages 📦